-At Snaith Primary School all EYFS staff will undertake oracy training in order to support them in developing the best practice, high quality interaction and provision for all learners.
 KS1 and interventions in KS2 focus on phonics.
 Reading, especially in KS2, strategies in class will incorporate a focus on ambitious vocabulary (Tier 2 and 3 words).
-This will be accompanied with in training for all staff.
-EEF and OFSED research shows that children from disadvantaged backgrounds are more likely to have lower vocabulary knowledge - leading to lower academic success and reduced life chances.
+This will be accompanied with in

+EEF and OFSTED research shows that children from disadvantaged backgrounds are more likely to have lower vocabulary knowledge - leading to lower academic success and reduced life chances.
 Research shows three tiers of vocabulary, with tier two (ambitious and tier three subject specific vocab.)

+house training for all staff.
 (See work of E.D Hirsch).

-(TA's based on the equivalent of 2 TA's working on interventions, ELSA, one to one support) Reading will be placed specifically at the heart of our curriculum (Bold Beginnings) At Snaith lessons will focus on all children being taught tier 2 and 3 vocabulary.
-This will be taught explicitly and within the context of reading and subject knowledge across the curriculum, with carefully selected high quality vocab rich text and opportunity for children to see, hear and use the new vocabulary acquired.
+Reading will be placed specifically at

+Literacy Gold the heart of our curriculum (Bold Beginnings)

+At Snaith lessons will focus on all

+children being taught tier 2 and 3 vocabulary.
+This will be taught

+explicitly and within the context of

+reading and subject knowledge

+across the curriculum, with carefully selected high quality vocab rich text

+and opportunity for children to see,

+hear and use the new vocabulary acquired.

 Subject reviews will focus on the specific vocabulary children should all know.